frederic-perez/AmE-dictionary/data/dictionary.md

 __knead__ _v_ :nine::m::mute:[~~k~~nead] (kneaded, kneading) __1__ To work (dough, clay, etc.) into a uniform mixture by pressing, folding, and stretching. :es: amasar __2__ To manipulate by similar movements, as the body in a massage. :es: masajear __3__ To make by kneading: _to knead bread._
 __knee__ _n_ :mute:[~~k~~nee]
 __knee-jerk__ _adj_ _slang_ :six::hammer: (knee-jerking) _Knee-jerk hawk._ _Knee-jerk reaction._ _Knee-jerk response._
+__knee-knocker__ _n_ :two: A term used by sailors for the jamb of a water-tight door.
+A water-tight door’s opening is about 20 inches above walking surface.
 __kneecap__ _v_ :three::hammer: (kneecapping)
 __knell__ _n_ :three::hammer:
 __knick-knack__ _n_